-For each sub-fund asset portfolio the Investment Company must appoint a bank or securities house (within the meaning of the Liechtenstein Banking Act) which has its registered office or a branch office in the Principality of Liechtenstein or else some other entity authorised under the AIFMA to act as the Depositary.
+For each sub-fund, the AIFM must appoint a bank or securities house (within the meaning of the Liechtenstein Banking Act) which has its registered office or a branch office in the Principality of Liechtenstein or any other entity permitted under the AIFMA to act as the Depositary.
 The assets of the individual sub-funds may be held in custody at different depositaries.
 The function and liability of the Depositary shall be governed by the AIFMA, the Depositary Agreement and the constituent documents.